Best Things To Do In East London, UK | 35+ Activities & Attractions

 Mosley and his followers held a march to deliberately intimidate and antagonise East London’s Jewish population that lived in the area.

 The mural was painted from 1979 to 1983.
 It depicts the events from the physical altercation that took place that day between the Fascists and anti-Fascist demonstrators.
+This visual reminder shows an important part of London’s history in stunning detail.

 Roman Ruins at The London Wall Walk